Do you want to go online but don't know where to start? We offer many digital learning opportunities for our tenants.

 One-to-one digital support

 Our IT Buddies can help with any enquiries you may have from accessing emails to learning how to use Skype.
 No digital enquiry is too big or small.

-We can arrange one-to-one sessions at a time that would suit you in our offices in Craigshill where we have free public access to Wi-Fi so you can connect your device to the internet.
+We can arrange one-to-one sessions at a time that would suit you.
 If you are looking for advice or would like to arrange a session, please contact us on 01506 439291.

 Where can I learn?